 Let's assume you want to screen a short video before the main attraction.
 You could size the Marquee (by setting appropriate font sizes*) to fit in the corner of the screen while the short video is playing.
 The size would be large enough to read from the back row but small enough that it doesn't take up too much screen real estate so the short video can be viewed.
 It's kind of like the small informational graphics that appear in television programming the corner of the screen.
 And you can hide the Marquee with one mouse click for a while even as the timer continues to count down, showing the Marquee at regular intervals.

-You can also dock the Marquee to any of the four sides of the Screen -- useful when you have a long text string to display.
+You can also dock the Marquee to any of the four sides of the Media Screen (top, bottom, left, right) -- useful when you have a long text string to display.
+In the Marquee Editor, set the Border > Dock property.

 Here are some sample screen shots (resized smaller obviously to fit this page) to show the relative perspective of font sizes to an HD 1080p video full resolution screen.